supercid/techdocs-wiki-tmp/Add-support-for-the-quick-buy-feature.md

 We recommend exposing a function named `Nosto.addProductToCart('<product-id')`.
 This function or (an equivalent one) must be responsible for making the POST (or an AJAX POST) request to add the specified product to the cart.

+As a best practice, we advise that you add this function to your page and not into your recommendation template.
+Adding it to the page decouples it from the recommendation look and feel and allows the function to be accessible by all recommendations across your site.

 ## Amending the recommendation templates

 The next step to amend the recommendation templates to contain a button that invokes the function.